The City of L.A. is Applying Data and Machine Learning to Understand Urban Air Quality

 PWWB has built a highly accurate predictive air quality forecasting model that is being used by the City of LA and shared with cities around the world.
 The project has also worked with impacted communities and youth to empower them to engage on air quality.

 The forecasting map can be accessed at this link.
 The model is open-source, so it can be tailored to other communities.
-Interested cities should email us at airquality@lacity.org.
+If you would like to access the predictive models or open-source code, please complete this form.
+Interested cities can also email us at airquality@lacity.org.

-Predicting What We Breathe was initially funded by a NASA grant for Advanced Information Systems and Technology.
-With additional funding from NASA, including the Earth Science Applications: Equity and Environmental Justice program, the work continues.
-We are assisting other cities in using the model and deepening engagement with environmental justice communities.
+Predicting What We Breathe was initially funded by a NASA grant for Advanced Information Systems and Technology (AIST).
+With additional funding from NASA, including the Earth Science Applications: Equity and Environmental Justice program, the work continues through the Predictive Environmental Analytics and Community Engagement for Equity and Environmental Justice (PEACE for EEJ) project.
+In this project the model has been updated to include socioeconomic datasets including education, housing burden, employment and economic status.
+This allows for forward-thinking analysis of air quality at the intersection of neighborhood level data, allowing for deeper engagement with environmental justice communities.